gergelytakacs/Zaklady-prediktivneho-riadenia/README.md

 ### Citation

-If you find this repository or the book useful, please cite it as:
+If you find this software repository or the book useful, please cite it as:

 Gergely Takács and Martin Gulan. _Základy Prediktívneho Riadenia_.
 Spektrum STU, Bratislava, Slovakia, 1. edition, 2018.
 ISBN 978-80-227-4826-1.
 In Slovak language.
 (Fundamentals of Predictive Control).

-You can also use the BiBTeX database entry:
+You can also use the following BiBTeX database entry:

 ```
 @BOOK{TakacsGulan2018,